 Add to the List: The Horn Honking Itself

 When we drove the narrow gravel roads the sound was gone, or we didn’t hear it.
 However, it was replaced by something more annoying.
 With every little bump, pothole or ditch the horn honked, especially if another car or person was near.
 In itself not bad when some good-looking girls were about, but it did embarrass me when we drove past a police checkpoint or traversed a small town.

 Another thing seemed related to the horn or the steering wheel issues as well.
-As we drove off-roads, the steering shaft made a eerie rasping sound like you hear when somebody draws a fork over a ceramic plate, or draws a piece of chalk on a board.
+As we drove off-roads, the steering shaft made an eerie rasping sound like you hear when somebody draws a fork over a ceramic plate, or draws a piece of chalk on a board.
 You know, the sound that gives you goosebumps.
 Karin-Marijke made sure this issue immediately moved up the car-problem-priority hit parade as number one.

 I had a closer look at the steering wheel and saw that the rag-joint was completely pushed in.
 It was not the flat piece of rubber it once was, and I was sure this was the piece that was causing all the problems.
 Could it be that simple?

 In Cuenca, we met up with Lenny, a retired North American who has been restoring his FJ40 named The Beast.
 We spent an afternoon talking about various subjects, one being our Land Cruisers, of course.
 Lenny imports most of his parts, so I didn’t even bother to ask if he thought I could score an original rag-joint in Cuenca; it would have to wait until the capital, Quito.

 Add to the To-do List – an Un-centered Hood